Crowd of people at outdoor event with tents, trees, and a basketball hoop in the background, some clapping and taking photos.

 The BBQ & Bites

-Local pitmasters including Tante’s Catering, Evergood, T&S Extreme, Smoking Woods, Speer, Pearsons, Stackhouse BBQ–along with Alameda locals C’era Una Volta and Calafia–will be serving up smoky barbecue and sides, while craft breweries showcase their best seasonal brews.
+Local pitmasters have included Tante’s Catering, Evergood, T&S Extreme, Smoking Woods, Speer, Pearsons, Stackhouse BBQ–along with Alameda locals C’era Una Volta and Calafia–serving up smoky barbecue and sides, while craft breweries showcase their best seasonal brews.

 Featured Craft Beverages